 - 13.1.
 The Regulated Asset Base represents net investment by the RBE which is remunerated through regulated tariffs and charges.
-The general principles applied are that: - (a) The Regulated Asset Base allows the recovery of the actual costs of efficient investments, excluding any part of these costs that is funded by customer contributions. - (b) Assets included in the Regulated Asset Base are valued at the historical cost of purchase or construction.
+The general principles applied are that: - (a) The Regulated Asset Base allows the recovery of the actual costs of efficient investments. - (b) Assets included in the Regulated Asset Base are valued at the historical cost of purchase or construction.
 No revaluation is applied. - (c) The Commission may exclude part of the costs of assets from the Regulated Asset Base where it considers these costs to be inefficient. - (d) The Commission may exclude the full costs of assets from the Regulated Asset Base where it considers these assets to be imprudent investments or otherwise not to be required to deliver the Regulated Services.